niuchuangnn/M3FM/README.md

 cd M3FM
 ```

-## Prepare Demo Data
+## Prepare Data
-Download the zip file through this [link](https://drive.google.com/uc?export=download&id=1QJer00vxumElsZIvdpdJLcD_6jeCbX4j), manually unzip or run ```python unzip_demo_data.py``` to unzip it under the root folder, and then you have ```~/M3FM/demo_data```.
+Download the zip file through this [link](https://drive.google.com/uc?export=download&id=1QJer00vxumElsZIvdpdJLcD_6jeCbX4j), manually unzip or run ```python unzip_demo_data.py``` to unzip it under the root folder.
+Then, you will have ```~/M3FM/demo_data```.

 ## Run Demo

-The first example is to predict lung cancer risk with multimodal data from the NLST dataset.
-The truth is that the patient was diagnosed with lung cancer in 1 year after screening.
+The first example is the prediction of lung cancer risk with multimodal data from the NLST dataset.
+The ground truth is defined as the clinical evidence that the patient was diagnosed with lung cancer within 1 year after screening.
-Here are two the inputs:
+Here are the inputs:

 ```shell
 input_data = {